NLP2CT/TransGEC/shell_finetune-T5/file.md

 > **Q2**  *I miss statistical tests to see at what level improvements are statistically significant.
 The authors say the run experiments 3 times for robustness but the dispersion is not shown*

-To alleviate your doubt, we use the F-test methods to test the significant difference between “+TRANS.” and “+NATIVE” methods on the experimental results with three different random seeds.
+To alleviate the doubt, we use the F-test methods to test the significant difference between “+TRANS.” and “+NATIVE” methods on the experimental results with three different random seeds.
 The result of the significant test is that the $p$-value is smaller than $0.05$ for the four languages.
 The dispersion of our method and the baselines will be provided after the discussion.

 > **Q3** *The novelty is limited.*

 Our paper reveals and addresses an important issue in the GEC task.
 Specifically, most synthetic data is generated from native texts, but the other types of data are not discussed.
-In our work, we propose a better method for generating synthetic data and alleviating the inconsistency of the GEC data style.
-It is noted that we are the first to use translationese to improve the performance of GEC.
+In our work, we propose a better method for generating synthetic data and alleviating the inconsistency of the GEC data style. *It is noted that we are the first to use translationese to improve the performance of GEC.*

 > **Q4** *Obtaining translationese.
 In [3], the authors fine-tuned BERT with small amounts of translationese data and obtained accuracies above 90% for the translationese classification task.
 Of course, test sets are different, and one cannot compare to your 91%, but since your work makes so much emphasis on translationese, I think your approach should be compared to this.
 [3] Pylypenko, Daria & Amponsah-Kaakyire, Kwabena & Chowdhury, Koel & van Genabith, Josef & España-Bonet, Cristina.
 (2021).
 Comparing Feature-Engineering and Feature-Learning Approaches for Multilingual Translationese Classification.
 In Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing, pages 8596–8611, Online and Punta Cana, Dominican Republic.
 Association for Computational Linguistics.*
 Thanks for the suggestion.
 We will compare our results with the suggested work after the discussion.
 Our classifier is a monolingual binary classifier.
 We train four binary classifiers for four languages to distinguish their translationese and native texts.
 We test the binary classifiers on the test sets of target languages (English⇒German newstest15/ Chinese⇒English newstest17/ English⇒Chinese newstest17/ English⇒Russian newstest17 for German/ English/ Chinese/ Russian), which consist of native and translationese sentences[(Zhang et al. 2019)](https://aclanthology.org/W19-5208.pdf).
 Our binary classifiers are different from Pylypenko’s [(Pylypenko et al., 2021)](https://aclanthology.org/2021.emnlp-main.676.pdf), it is consistent with [(Riley et al. 2020)](https://aclanthology.org/2020.acl-main.691.pdf) , which also uses machine translation as a proxy for translationese to train a convolutional neural network-based binary classifier.
 For a fair comparison, we used the same test set as theirs for testing.
 Please refer to Lines 341-343 in our paper.
+Our classifier achieves $0.91 F_1$ scores compared to their classifier of $0.85 F_1$ scores on the same English⇒German newstest15 test set.
 References：
 Mike Zhang and Antonio Toral.
 2019.
 The Effect of Translationese in Machine Translation Test Sets.
 In Proceedings of the Fourth Conference on Machine Translation (Volume 1: Research Papers), pages 73–81, Florence, Italy.
 Association for Computational Linguistics.
 Pylypenko, Daria & Amponsah-Kaakyire, Kwabena & Chowdhury, Koel & van Genabith, Josef & España-Bonet, Cristina.
 (2021).
 Comparing Feature-Engineering and Feature-Learning Approaches for Multilingual Translationese Classification.
 In Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing, pages 8596–8611, Online and Punta Cana, Dominican Republic.
 Association for Computational Linguistics.
 Parker Riley, Isaac Caswell, Markus Freitag, and David Grangier.
 2020.
 Translationese as a Language in “Multilingual” NMT.
 In Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics, pages 7737–7746, Online.
 Association for Computational Linguistics.

 > **Q5** *Augmentation ratio, Figure 3.
 I don't fully understand the setup.
 According to my understanding, the numbers in Figure3-1:1 should correspond to Table3-EN(ConNLL14)-Transformer, but it is not the case.
 Where is the difference?*